XggXWolf/agent-brain/PROMPT.md

 Write the following into AGENTS.md:

 # Session Start
-At the beginning of every session, read in order:
+Read at the start of every session (in order):
 1. brain/INDEX.md
 2. brain/activeContext.md